 German mercenaries: Condor Legion passing-out parade, Hamburg 1939

 Colonel Juan Yagüe, the rebel army officer responsible for the Badajoz massacre, replied when interviewed by reporter Robert Whitaker, “Of course we shot them.
 What do you expect?
 Was I supposed to take 4,000 reds with me as my column advanced, racing against time?
 Was I expected to turn them loose in my rear and let them make Badajoz red again?”

 It should therefore come as no surprise that tensions have remained acute between Spaniards to this day: the Civil War is not a subject many wish to revisit.

 Prof. Paul Preston of the London School of Economics chronicles the extent of reprisals in Nationalist Spain

 Major Milton Wolff and International Brigade Officers on the Ebro, 1938 / Courtesy Despues del Hipotamo.com

 At the same time, few on the rebel side repented their actions, either then or since.
 Pride and passion ran high on both sides, in spite of the cruelty.
 There were international volunteers on the Nationalist side too, though far fewer than the International Brigades.
 For the 700 Irish – far more than from any other nation – the war was a crusade against Communism, a popular view throughout the Catholic world.
 Support for the rebels came from the broadcasts of vociferous anti-communists such as Father Coughlan in the USA, while Latin America, with the notable exception of Mexico, unanimously backed the rebels.
-Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world.
-Massive logistical and military intervention by Germany and Italy on the side of the insurgents and Soviet support for the Republic underlined this belief, though in reality the vast majority of so-called “Reds” who fought for the Spanish Republic would have had little knowledge of the works of Karl Marx, while the Nationalists’ deep mistrust and resentment of their allies prevented them from having more than a perfunctory camaraderie with Hitler and Mussolini’s mercenaries.
+Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world, though in reality the vast majority of so-called “Reds” who fought for the Spanish Republic would have had little or no knowledge of the works of Karl Marx, and the Nationalists’ deep mistrust and resentment of their German and Italian allies prevented them from having more than a perfunctory camaraderie.

 Franco’s Irish: General Eoin O’Duffy is seated front row, fifth from right